 Mechanisation may be defined as replacement of manual labour by machine operation.
 It may include the use of different types of machines in office work.
-The importance, objectives and advantages are: (1) saving of labour cost (2) saving of time (3) accuracy (4) relieving monotony (5) improvement in quality (5) better control and (7) improvement in prestige for the organisation.
-The limitations are: heavy investment, high running cost, risk of obsolescence, need of skilled operators, employees resistance etc. Commonly used office machines are: accounting machines, computer, mail room equipment, fax and telephone, paper shredder, time recording clocks and security systems.
+The importance, objectives and advantages are: (1) Saving of labour cost (2) Saving of time (3) Accuracy (4) Relieving monotony (5) Improvement in quality (6) Better control and (7) Improvement in prestige for the organisation.
+The limitations are: heavy investment, high running cost, risk of obsolescence, need of skilled operators, employee's resistance etc. Commonly used office machines are: accounting machines, computer, mail room equipment, fax and telephone, paper shredder, time recording clocks and security systems.